callebedrums/callebedrums.github.io/docs/professional/gta.md

 ## Network Researcher Intern (Jan/2010 - Dec/2010)

+Location: Rio de Janeiro, RJ, Brazil

 My job was to research about network virtualization with OpenFlow and develop a platform to manage the virtual networks.

 The main feature was to make the network manager able to migrate a specific flow from a network path to another without package loss.
-This feature was provided by a web interface, where the network manager could search by the flow, visualize it on network topology and do the flow migration just with an drag and drop.
+This feature was provided by a web interface, where the network manager could search by the flow, visualize it on network topology and do the flow migration just with a drag and drop.